-(to be located in the College Teaching and Learning section of the 90-hour plan; see further information below)
+(usually located in the College Teaching and Learning section of the 90-hour plan; see further information below)

-- MUSCH 710 Internship in College Music Teaching (3 hrs. required; may take up to 6) - MUSCH 711 Externship in College Music Teaching (3 hrs. required; may take up to 6)
+- MUSC 710 Internship in College Music Teaching (3 hrs. required; may take up to 6) - MUSC 711 Externship in College Music Teaching (3 hrs. required; may take up to 6)